-A Fund or an Underlying Fund may hold portfolio securities that are listed on foreign exchanges.
-These securities may trade on weekends or other days when the Underlying Funds or the Funds do not calculate NAV.
+A Fund may hold portfolio securities that are listed on foreign exchanges.
+These securities may trade on weekends or other days when the Funds do not calculate NAV.
 As a result, the value of these investments may change on days when you cannot purchase or sell Fund shares.